A link to reset your password has been sent to your email

 You will stop by a traditional Tay house for a cup of tea before taking a boat cruise upstream the Chay River, which offers a beautiful scenery on both sides of it.
 The boat trip will end at Coc Ly, where your vehicle will be waiting for you for the journey back to Lao Cai.
 You will spend the night in a shared four-bed cabin in the King Express Train.
 Today, breakfast and lunch are included.

-Breakfast will be served at the hotel until 7 a.m., when your driver will come to pick you up for the flight to Hue.
-The flight number is VN1543, lasting from 8:50 a.m. to 10 a.m.
+Breakfast will be served at the hotel until 07:00, when your driver will come to pick you up for the flight to Hue.
 Upon your arrival in Hue, you will be taken to the hotel to check in.
-After lunch, you will take a half-day tour of Hue, which includes visits to the ancient citadel, the Thien Mu pagoda (by boat), and Khai Dinh's tomb.
-You will spend the night in Hue.
-Today, breakfast and lunch are included.

-After breakfast at the hotel, your guide and driver pick up you to take you to Hoi An, a charming little township, which was also a thriving international trading port between the 17th and 19th centuries.
+After breakfast at the hotel, your guide and driver pick up you to take you to visit Minh Mang Tomb and Hue Citadel, then move to Hoi An.

 On the way, you can stop to visit the Cham Museum and Marble Mountain.
 Once there, you can spend your time walking around the historic town or exploring the many Chinese assembly halls and fascinating ancestral homes, some of which have been occupied by the same family for fifteen generations.

 The riverside market is also a perfect option, as it is always a hive of activity; especially in the early morning, when the day’s catch arrives.
 One thing is for sure, there is no shortage of things to do in this town!
-You will spend the night in Hoi An at the Little Hoi An Beach Boutique Hotel and Spa in a River Deluxe room with an extra bed.
+You will spend the night in Hoi An.
 Today, breakfast and lunch are included.

-Breakfast will be served at the hotel until 8:15 a.m., when your driver will come to pick you up for the flight to Ho Chi Minh City.
-The flight number is VN117, lasting from 10:15 a.m. to 11:40 a.m.
+Breakfast will be served at the hotel until 08:15, when your driver will come to pick you up for the flight to Ho Chi Minh City.
+The flight number is VN117, lasting from 10:15 to 11:40.
 Upon your arrival in Ho Chi Minh, you will be transferred to your hotel to check in.
+Your lunch will be in local restaurant to taste the local specialties.

-Today, you will be picked up at your hotel between 7:30 a.m. and 8 a.m. to start a full day exploring the Mekong Delta.
-For those with just a short time, this trip provides an overview of typical Vietnam in a three hours' drive.
+Today, you will be picked up at your hotel between 07:30 and 08:00 to start a full day exploring the Mekong Delta.
+For those with just a short time, this trip provides an overview of typical Vietnam in a three-hour drive.
 On the way, you can see the green paddy fields stretching towards the horizon.

 After your arrival in Cai Be, you will go on board for an exploration of the Mekong Delta, where you will find lush vegetation and the lively floating market buyers bargaining.
 A rowing boat ride along the maze of shady canals will take you to a local orchard, where you will see the daily activities and handicrafts of local people.

-After lunch at the fruit garden, you will take a boat along the Mekong River to Vinh Long, a center of tropical fruit.
+Enjoy lunch at the fruit garden, afterwhich you will take a boat along the Mekong River to Vinh Long, a center of tropical fruit.
 Stop in for a short visit to Vinh Long market, go across My Thuan suspension bridge, and drop by Mekong's rest stop before going back to Saigon.
-You will spend the night in Ho Chi Minh at the Liberty Central Saigon Riverside Hotel in a deluxe room with an extra bed.
 Today, breakfast and lunch are included.

 Today, you will visit the Cu Chi Tunnels.
 This network of tunnels, which stretched for over 200 kilometers, became legendary during the 1960s and played a vital part in the U.S. and Vietnam war, as they allowed the Viet Cong to control a large rural area only 30 to 40 kilometers from Saigon.